RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: Sensitivity Score via Influence Functions

 \section{Sensitivity Score via Influence Functions}

-In this section, we derive a sensitivity score for each trajectory segment using influence function analysis.
-This score quantifies the leverage of each segment on the DeePC optimization and enables principled data selection.
+We now derive a sensitivity score for each trajectory segment using influence function analysis.
+The score quantifies the leverage a given segment exerts on the DeePC optimization, providing a principled basis for data selection.